Forth Ports is Ready for Final Brexit Implementation Phases in 2022

 Port of Grangemouth: Craig Torrance can be contacted at email@example.com

 Click below to read more.

-• Decide on Customs entry method based on cargo type i.e. Full declaration, Delayed declaration, CFSP entry, Transit movement
+- Decide on Customs entry method based on cargo type i.e. Full declaration, CFSP entry, Transit movement

-• Appoint a Customs intermediary (required to be CFSP authorised for Delayed declarations) to handle your Customs declarations
+- Appoint a Customs intermediary to handle your Customs declaration

 Further information on Customs declarations for imports can be found here.

 Forth Ports are CFSP authorised and can offer a Customs intermediary service in respect of your Customs declarations.
 For more information please click here.